aneoconsulting/ArmoniK/.docs/content/2.guide/1.how-to/how-to-configure-authentication.md

 Using this configuration, the specified ```ca.pem``` will be used to authenticate the user certificates.
 The client certificates are **not generated** by the deployment.
 Each certificate is attributed to a specific user with specific roles.
 Each role has specific permissions, allowing or denying the user access to specific endpoints.
 For each certificate, the user and role need to be described in the given json configuration file (See [How to create a JSON authentication configuration file](#how-to-create-a-json-authentication-configuration-file)).

-### How to create a Json authentication configuration file
+### How to create a JSON authentication configuration file

 The JSON authentication configuration file must have the following format (note that the format is **case sensitive**):